Seleccione país e cidade. Informações só disponíveis em inglês.

 During the day Washington appears to be a city of gray suits and serious politics, but after dark, it has plenty to offer in the way of nightlife and culture.
-Locals and visitors flock to the finest of theatres and concerts or to dance the night away in the clubs and ballrooms.
-In the summer, a constant schedule of outdoor events, many of which are free, brings people out to watch a Shakespeare play or to listen to the U.S. Navy Band.
-Politics aside, Washingtonians enjoy their evenings in a truly nonpartisan manner.
+Locals and visitors flock to the finest of theaters and concerts or to dance the night away in the clubs and ballrooms.

-, Source Theatre Company and the Gunston Arts centre are a few of the more eclectic and innovative theatres in the Washington area dedicated to the celebration of the dramatic arts.
-Many offer programmes to educate and inform as well as entertain.
+The Arena Stage and the Gunston Arts Center are two of the more eclectic and innovative theaters in the Washington area dedicated to the celebration of the dramatic arts.
+Many offer programs to educate and inform as well as entertain.

 Lisner Auditorium at George Washington University is another venue for classical music, often offering lesser-known works.